Pack up the car and bring your family to your nearest mountain range, forest or national park. Don’t forget these essential tips for hiking with kids.

 12. Plenty of breaks to rest, play and explore

 Don’t forget how little your children’s legs are.
 Take regular breaks for snacks and drinks.
 Encourage exploring and playing during these breaks too.
-Leave the OCD at home and let your kids get stuck into playing in the mud.
+Let your kids get stuck into playing in the mud.
 You have a change of clothes in the car anyway, right?

 13. Don’t be disappointed if you don’t make it the whole way